snac-cooperative/technical-docs/tat_requirements/plan.md

 1. create tech documents, filling in as much prose as possible
+   - currenly on-going

 1. create prototype software to test tech requirements, iterate updating requirements and prototype
+   - Work flow engine is working and has both a command-line and web interface
+   - We have a SQL database schema

 1. create tests for test driven development, and validate prototype